 Bipolar Disorder, which used to be known as manic-depression, is a brain disorder that causes atypical changes in energy and activity levels, mood, and the ability to fulfill day-to-day obligations.
 Bipolar disorder is characterized by severe symptoms.
 They are different from the normal mood swings that we all experience from time to time.
+But the good news is, DBT and CBT for bipolar disorder are very effective.

 Bipolar disorder often develops in late adolescence or early adulthood, with most cases often developing before age 25.
 However, this is not a hard and fast rule: there have been cases of bipolar disorder developing much earlier or later in life.